NIFTy-PPL/JAXbind/docs/source/internals.rst

 An alternative to consider when thinking about writing native GPU code and bridge it to JAX is Pallas.
 Pallas is JAX's `Triton <https://triton-lang.org>` frontend.
 It natively interacts with JAX with no C++ in between.
-Pallas relies on JAX's automatic differentiation engine and, as described, above might be limited in the kind of Jacobian products it can compute.
+Pallas relies on JAX's automatic differentiation engine and, as described above, might be limited in the kind of Jacobian products it can compute.